asifvora/aws-solutions-architect-associate-notes/README.md

     - Launch compatible AWS services on your devices (ex: Amazon EC2 instances, AWS DataSync, Network File System (NFS))

-### 2. Solution Architecture: Snowball into Glacier
+### 2. Solution Architecture Snowball into Glacier
   - Snowball cannot import to Glacier directly
   - You must use Amazon S3 first, in combination with an S3 lifecycle policy